GetrundeltHD/LoL-Discord-Bot/README.md

 # LoL-Discord-Bot
-A Discord-Bot that shows you the elo of an player.
+A Discord-Bot made in Python3 that shows you the elo of an player.

 In the main.py is the specified command and the initilisation of the bot.